Chestnuts: gluten-free energy!

 Chestnuts should always be shiny, full, and not visibly damaged.

 A tip for finding out if the chestnut is OK to use: Put chestnuts in a bowl of water before cooking.
-If they float, they’re probably hollow.
+Discard any that float, as they’re probably hollow.
 Healthy fruits, which are heavier, don’t float.

-- In the refrigerator: Seven to eight days maximum in the vegetable drawer, never store at room temperature!
-They don’t do well in hot or wet conditions.
+- In the refrigerator: Seven to eight days maximum in the vegetable drawer.
+Never store at room temperature!
+They don’t do well in hot or humid conditions.

 - Freezing: Peel and cook before freezing.
-Frozen chestnuts are ideal for roasting.
+Frozen chestnuts are ideal for grilling.

 How to prepare chestnuts: